centreon/centreon-documentation/en/administration/centreon-ha/installation-2-nodes.md

 There are two ways of exchanging such keys:

-* By using `sh-copy-id` command: needs to be able to log in to remote host using a password.
+* By using `ssh-copy-id` command: needs to be able to log in to remote host using a password.
 It is however unsafe for such system accounts to have a password authentication available.
 If you choose this method, we advice you to revoke this password afterwards with these commands: `passwd -d centreon` and `passwd -d mysql`.
 * By manually copying the public key in `~/.ssh/authorized_keys`.
 This method is safer.

 The second method will be documented below.